Motorcycle Itinerary: Route 66 From Edmond To Tulsa

 This humble little diner is in Route 66 guidebooks worldwide and draws nostalgia seekers trekking along America's Main Street as well as celebrities such as Led Zeppelin front man Robert Plant and Simpsons creator Matt Groenig.
 But the Rock Cafe can also lay claim to another great back story.
 When Pixar crews traveled Route 66 in preparation for creating the hit movie Cars, they stopped at the Rock Cafe and based the character Sally Carrera on the cafe's owner, Dawn Welch.

-Stroud is also home to local wineries located off Route 66, which can make wonderful roadside stops as long as you are careful with your tastings.
-Territory Cellars offers a spacious covered patio, indoor tasting room, gift shop and a great room with a cozy fireplace.
+Stroud is also home to a local winery located off Route 66, which can make a wonderful roadside stop as long as you are careful with your tastings.
 Stableridge Vineyards & Winery sits right on Route 66 in the 1902 building that once housed Stroud's local Catholic church.
 Stableridge offers tours, tastings of their award-winning wines and a gift shop.
 Be sure to try Jeremiah's Red and pick up some of their wine-a-rita mix.

 Sapulpa is home to the Waite Phillips Filling Station Museum, just a block off Route 66, where you'll find a collection of 1920s antique automobiles housed in a restored 1922 filling station building.
 The filling station was originally built by Waite Phillips, the brother of Phillips Petroleum founder Frank Phillips.
 There's also a photo op with the enormous bronze bison statue that stands on a hill between Route 66 and the Turner Turnpike welcoming travelers to Sapulpa.